 Megan Connolly walked on to campus searching for a major and left in 2009 with a bachelor's degree in Criminal Justice, convinced that Xavier’s Jesuit Catholic heritage brought out the best in both her spirit and her intellect.

-Her chosen career as a personal injury attorney has meant pushing against the image of anti-plaintiff legislation.
+Her chosen career as a personal injury attorney in Cleveland has meant pushing against the image of anti-plaintiff legislation.
 But she’s always been up for a challenge.

 “It’s a very moving experience to meet a client who has suffered a tragic injury or who has lost a loved one through the negligence of someone else and then begin to advocate for them and do everything you can for a just result," she said.
 "I think the Jesuit mission absolutely lines up with those efforts.”

 Connolly knows she can’t be of service to others without the skills to succeed as a lawyer.